xrdocs/cloud-scale-networking/_tutorials/2017-08-03-understanding-ncs5500-resources-s01e02.md

 ### Lab verification

-Nothing better than an example and some show commands to illustrate it.
+Let's try to illustrate it in the lab, injecting different types of IPv4 routes in the routers.

 On NCS5500, the IOS XR CLI to verify the resource utilization is "show controller npu resources all location 0/x/CPU0".

-In the lab, we will inject prefixes and check the memory utilization.
-It's not an ideal approach because, for the sake of simplicity, we advertise through BGP very ordered routes:
+We will advertise prefixes from a test device and check the memory utilization.
+It's not an ideal approach because, for the sake of simplicity, the routes advertised through BGP are contiguous:

 <div class="highlighter-rouge">
 <pre class="highlight">